weifund/docs/docs/campaigns/contributing.md

 ## Set Up A Wallet

+If you don't have a wallet, WeiFund will help you generate a new wallet and back it up.
+Your wallet has a 12-word seed phrase that represents the private key.
+Anyone who has this phrase can access your wallet, so store it safely.
+You can also save a digital backup that will be encrypted with a password you choose.

-WeiFund will ask you for the seed phrase for your Ethereum wallet.
-If you already have a wallet in Metamask, you can paste your seed into WeiFund.
-If you don't, you can generate a new wallet at lightwallet.io.
-Remember to follow the instructions to back up your wallet safely!
+If you already have a wallet in Metamask or Jaxx, you can paste your seed phrase into WeiFund to reuse that wallet.
+If you have an encrypted lightwallet backup file from another Ethereum app, WeiFund can open that file to reuse it.

 ## Get Ether